 To get a certificate of confirmation, there are some forms to complete.
-In every case, you will need to fill out a Form C1.
+In every case, you will need to fill out Form C1 (also known as the 'inventory’).
 You then need to fill out additional forms depending on the size of the estate.

-If you are administering a large estate is recommended that you instruct a solicitor to help you.
-While the sheriff clerk can assist in completing forms for a small estate, they are not able to do this for large estates.
+If you are administering a large estate it is recommended that you instruct a solicitor to help you.
+While the sheriff clerk can assist in completing forms for a small estate, they are prohibited from doing this for large estates.